dwallet-labs/dwallet-network/docs/docs/developers-guide/lightclients/sui-lightclient.md

 const dwallet_client = new DWalletClient({ url: dWalletNodeUrl });
 ```

-## Link a dWallet Capability on Sui to the Wrapped dWallet Capability on the dWallet Network
+## Link a dWallet Capability on Sui to the Wrapped dWallet Capability on the dWallet Network {#link}
 After [following these steps to create a dWallet](../getting-started/your-first-dwallet.md#create-a-dwallet), you should have ownership of the `DWalletCap` object that has absolute control over it.
 Extract the dWallet ID from the output, as we'll need it later on:
 ```typescript